MasonGYC/DataReconcilation/README.md

 1. id column must be the leftmost column, and must be unique
 2. 2 compared files must have same number of rows
 3. 2 compared files must have headers
+4. 2 files must have same headers
+5. each row must have same number of data as header suggests

 ### Testing (week9)
  <!-- Work out an equivalence class partitioning and boundary value analysis for blackbox testing of your program.
 Explain all the equivalence classes, examples of boundary/middle values in each equivalence class and the rationale behind your choices. -->